earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-10/in-class/2016-12-06-api06-leaflet-maps-r.md

 We can customize our leaflet map too.
 Let's do the following:

-1. add some popups to our map and adjust the marker symbology.
+1. Add custom data-driven popups to our map
+2. Adjust the point symbology
-2. adjust the basemap.
-Let's use a basemap from
-3. <a href="https://carto.com/blog/getting-to-know-positron-and-dark-matter" target="_blank">CartoDB</a>
+2. Adjust the basemap.
+Let's use a basemap from <a href="https://carto.com/blog/getting-to-know-positron-and-dark-matter" target="_blank">CartoDB</a> called Positron.
-called Positron.

 Notice in the code below that we can specify the popup text using the `popup=` argument.

 `addMarkers(lng=~location.longitude, lat=~location.latitude, popup=~station_name)`

-We specify the basemap using the addProviderTiles() argument:
+We specify the basemap using the `addProviderTiles()` argument:

 `addProviderTiles("CartoDB.Positron")`